WildLotus-15/CS50W-Project-5-Final/README.md

 # CS50W-Project-5-Final

-# Distinctiveness and Complexity
+## Distinctiveness and Complexity
+According the the specification, my project must adhere to the following guidelines:
+> Your web application must be sufficiently distinct from the other projects in this course (and, in addition, may not be based on the old CS50W Pizza project), and more complex than those.

+I think my project meets this requirements for following reasons:
-As for originality, the most distinctive part about my application is that the website is entirely feasible with a designed API (Meaning back-end logic and front-end appearance).
-Also image uploading and downloading is the part which satisfied me very much, along with other the functionalities that other modern-day websites are having like creating posts and modifying their state, leaving the comments with like reactions on them, and updating their status.
+1. the website is entirely feasible with a designed API.
+2. Implemented functionalities that other modern-day websites are having such as creating posts and modifying their state, leaving the comments with like reactions on them, and updating their status.
 Also having the ability to add the post into the individual "favorite" section.
+3. Also image uploading and downloading is the part which satisfied me very much, along with other the functionalities that other modern-day websites

+### Complexity
-As for Complexity, I tried to have user experience on the highest level, this is manifested in the fact that in most actions page reloading isn't required.
-But in some places like (user favorite section) when a post is being removed, functionality is being chosen over comfort level so the page is reloaded.
+As for Complexity, I tried to have user experience on the highest level this is manifested in the fact that in most actions, page reloading isn't required.
+But in some places like (user favorite section) when a post is being removed, functionality is being chosen over comfort level.
 Also when a post is created page is reloaded to not to make things more difficult.

 [Back to Top](https://github.com/WildLotus-15/CS50W-Project-5-Final#cs50w-project-5-final)

-# How to run
+## How to run
 1. Clone the repository.
 2. In your terminal "cd" into project5 directory.
 3. Run "python manage.py makemigrations meme" to make migrations for the meme app.